-(51) DIVISION 600: EVALUATION OF RETROREFLECTIVITY:
+(47) DIVISION 600: EVALUATION OF RETROREFLECTIVITY:

 Within 20 days of initial application, the Contractor shall arrange for an independent party to evaluate the retroreflectivity of the pavement markings using a mobile retroreflectometer utilizing 30 meter CEN geometry.
-All lines on the interstate mainline, CD routes, and exit/entrance ramps shall be measured in both directions.
+All lines shall be measured in both directions.
 The independent party conducting the measurements shall furnish directly to the Department a report detailing the average of the readings over one mile segments for each type of long line (white edgeline, white lane lines, yellow edgelines) along the length of the project.
 Average measurements shall also be provided along each ramp.
 Interstate mile markers may be used for beginning and ending points, with the first and last segments in each direction being less than one mile in length.
 The initial minimum retroreflectivity values shall be as follows: